ethteck/splat/docs/Configuration.md

 ### o_as_suffix

+Used to determine the file extension of the built files that will be listed on the linker script.

+Setting it to `True` tells splat to use `.o` as the file extension of the built file, replacing the existing one.
+For example `some_file.o`.

-Determines whether to replace the suffix of the file to `.o` or to append `.o` to the suffix of the file.
+Setting this to `False` appends `.o` to the extension of the file.
+For example `some_file.c.o`.

+Defaults to `False`.

 ### gp_value